lucasvegi/Elixir-Refactorings/README.md

   ```

   __Important:__ Although ``fibonacci/1`` is not a [Long Functions][Long Function] and originally has simple expressions in each of its branches, it serves to illustrate the purpose of this refactoring.
 Try to imagine a scenario where a function has many different branches, each of which is made up of several lines of code.
 This would indeed be an ideal scenario to apply the proposed refactoring.

+* __Side-conditions:__
+  * The function to be refactored must have parameters that receive values defining which internal branch will run.
+Thus, after the refactoring, we will have different clauses of the refactored function performing pattern matching on these parameters;

+  * The number of clauses in the multi-clause function generated by this refactoring must be identical to the number of branches in the original function;

+  * The expressions used in the pattern matches should be the same as those originally evaluated by the classical conditional structures.

 [▲ back to Index](#table-of-contents)
 ___